 Past performances of note include:

-TWCC is excited about their upcoming performance at the 2024 International Clarinet Association “ClarinetFest” in Dublin, Ireland on August 3, 2024.
+TWCC performed at the 2024 International Clarinet Association “ClarinetFest” in Dublin, Ireland on August 3, 2024.
 TWCC was invited to perform at this invitational event with applications being submitted by the finest clarinetists and clarinet ensembles from across the world.
-We are honored and humbled to have been selected and have been hard at work to put together a great performance.
+We are honored and humbled to have been selected.

-Our program includes works by Brahms, Grainger, Dupre, Florence Price, and a little Irish surprise transcribed by our music director, Dickson Grimes.
+Our program included works by Brahms, Grainger, Dupre, Florence Price, and a little Irish surprise transcribed by our music director, Dickson Grimes.

-A special thanks to clarinet friends who will be performing with us:
+A special thanks to clarinet friends who performed with us:

-A very special thanks to Dina Rosas, who has provided rehearsal space at the Atlanta International School (where she is a faculty member), and has also designed the commemorative logo for our performance.
+A very special thanks to Dina Rosas, who provided rehearsal space at the Atlanta International School (where she is a faculty member), and also designed the commemorative logo for our performance.

 When TWCC performed the premiere of member Jack Aguirre’s composition, “Radium Girls” in November 2023, little did we know the unique and rich experiences that would follow.